JYU-412/Contraceptive-data-visualization/README.md

 # Contraceptive-data-visualization

-This is a project of using Python (Pandas, Seaborn, etc.) for data visualizaiton of world wide contraceptive use among birth age women.
+This is a project using Python (Pandas, Seaborn, etc.) for data visualizaiton of world wide contraceptive use among birth age women.
 Plase refer to the ipynb file.

 See the final product here: https://jyu-412.github.io/Contraceptive-data-visualization/